 What the Results Mean

 The test results don't always match how well you're feeling though.
-Some people can have high CD4 counts and be doing poorly.
+Some people can have high CD4 counts and be doing poorly, for other reasons.
 Others can have low CD4 counts but feel well, with few complications.
 However, such patients are at risk of becoming very ill if they don’t start HIV treatment.

 Anyone who is HIV-positive should take antiretroviral therapy (ART) medications, regardless of their CD4 count and whether or not they have symptoms.
 When your treatment is working, your CD4 count should stay steady or go up.

 What Else Can Affect Your CD4 Count

 Things other than the HIV virus can influence how high or low your CD4 count is, too.

 To get the most accurate and helpful results for your CD4 count, try to: